haroon91/AftershipSDK_Android/README.md

-There are three steps involved that can help us to make the required API calls and get the response.
+There are four steps involved that can help us to make the required API calls and get the response.

+  1. Firstly, declare the API key as a static final variable in your activity.
-  1. First we implement the `ApiRequestDelegate` interface in our `Activity/Fragment` from where we are making the API call.
+  2. Secondly, we implement the `ApiRequestDelegate` interface in our `Activity/Fragment` from where we are making the API call.
 The purpose of the `ApiRequestDelegate` is to enable the `Activity/Fragment` to receive asynchronous response on the API call that we made.
-  2. Secondly we call the apporporiate method in `ApiDataManager` class that will make the http request.
+  3. Thirdly, we call the apporporiate method in `ApiDataManager` class that will make the http request.
-  3. Finally we implement the `apiCompleted()` method in `ApiRequestDelegate` interface that helps us to get the response from the API call we made.
+  4. Finally, we implement the `apiCompleted()` method in `ApiRequestDelegate` interface that helps us to get the response from the API call we made.

 In case of  <a href="https://www.aftership.com/docs/api/4/trackings/post-trackings">POST /trackings</a> we use the `createTracking()` method since this API call creates a tracking.

       ApiDataManager.getInstance()
-      .createTracking(slug, trackingNo, title, smses, emails, orderId, orderIdPath, customFields, apiRequestDelegate);
+      .createTracking(slug, trackingNo, title, smses, emails, orderId, orderIdPath, customFields, apiRequestDelegate, API_KEY);

 Then we implement the `apiCompleted()` as follows: